DantrazTrev/snaptrude-assignment/README.md

 2. I can also see the overlay effect on the outline.
 This is because of the way the sobel shader works.
 It is not a perfect solution but it works for the most part , specifically for non round meshes.

 3. Techically could have used a better algorithm for the outline effect.
 But I have used the sobel shader as it is a very simple shader and works for the most part.
+Altho it took me a while to get it working.

 4. I have used a simple UI for the bonus task.
-Ideally I would have liked to use a color picker with a color wheel.
-But I have not had the time to implement it.
+Ideally it would have inputs and text labels for the UI.
+But I have used a simple slider and a color picker for the sake of time.

-5. Since I was very new to Babylon.js I have used a lot of the built in functions and classes.
-I have not had the time to refactor the code to make it more modular and reusable.
+5. I have used the RenderTargetTexture to create the outline effect.
+Could've been done using a post processing pipeline.
+But the RenderTargetTexture was easier toi implement and can ideally scale to multiple meshes and multiple passes.